clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 Disk encryption
 ===============

-For greater security, disk encryption is supported by use of LUKS for all partitions **except boot** on |CL|.
+For greater security, disk encryption is supported using LUKS for all partitions **except boot** on |CL|.
+To encrypt a partition, see the example below to encrypt :ref:`encrypt-root`.
 Encryption is optional.
-To encrypt a partition, see the example below to encrypt :ref:`encrypt-root`.

 Encryption Passphrase
 ---------------------

-|CL| supports use of a single passphrase for all encrypted partitions.
+|CL| uses a single passphrase for all encrypted partitions.
+Therefore, if
-Therefore, if you turn on encryption for one partition, the same passphrase is used for all partitions.
+you turn on encryption for one partition, the same passphrase is used for all partitions.
+Additional or different keys may be configured post-installation using the ``cryptsetup`` tool.

 .. note::

-   For example, suppose you encrypt the `root` partition first and the `swap` partition second.
-Upon selecting encryption for the `swap` partition, the :guilabel:`Encryption Passphrase` dialogue appears showing the default Passphrase assigned to the `root`.
+   During installation, if you encrypt the `root` partition first and the `swap` partition second, after you select encrypt for `swap`, the :guilabel:`Encryption Passphrase` dialogue will show the same Passphrase that was assigned to `root`.
 Select :guilabel:`Confirm` and press :kbd:`Enter` to use the same Passphrase.

 .. _add-partition: